Warning!

 Go to content.

-Please note that according to the Government proposal, the Act of Discontinuation adult education allowance would enter into force as soon as possible, but no later than 1st of June 2024.
-Read about its effects on applying for adult education allowance on the page News concerning the adult education allowance.
+Please note that The Act on the Abolition of Adult Education allowance has come into effect 1.6.2024.
+Read about its effects on the page News concerning the adult education allowance.

 Scholarship for qualified employee